hyperfriendly/spec/README.md

 #hyperfriendly+json

-A simple and friendly JSON hypermedia format.
+A simple and extensible JSON hypermedia format.
+The core specification is very simple - it just adds link semantics to a JSON object - but can be extended using profiles.

 **media-type:** "vnd/hyperfriendly+json"